Mom's Dinner

 I like to use the 5-5-5 Instant Pot Method

 Or place the eggs in a pot of cool water, making sure they are covered by an inch or two of water.
 Bring it to a boil over medium heat.
-Once it boils turn the heat off, but leave it on the hot burner for 10-12 minutes.
+Once it boils turn the heat off, but leave the pot covered on the hot burner for 10-12 minutes.

 Once they are cool enough to handle crack and peel and chop the whites and yolks into approx. ½ inch pieces.